-- should be able to resolve forces, moments and solve problems using various principles and laws - should be able to understand the concept of equilibrium, kinetics and kinematics and capable of formulating the governing equations to practical problems and provide solutions for those equations
+- Should be able to resolve forces, moments and solve problems using various principles and laws - Students should able to understand the concept of equilibrium, kinetics and kinematics and capable of formulating the governing equations to practical problems and provide solutions for those equations

-ITB1211

-DIGITAL SYSTEMS
+ITB1211 DIGITAL SYSTEMS L Т Ρ С

-- To understand the methods for simplification of Boolean Algebra - To design and implement combinational circuits. - To design and implement synchronous sequential circuits. - To design and implement asynchronous sequential circuits. - To study the fundamentals of HDL.
+- To understand the methods for simplification of Boolean Algebra - To design and implement combinational circuits. - To design and implement synchronous sequential circuits. - To design and implement asynchronous sequential circuits.